-\begin{proof} Let $v_1,v_2,\dots,v_n$ denote the vertices of $G$ and $I_1,I_2,\dots,I_n$ be the corresponding subintervals of $[0,1]$ (see the definition of $W_G$ in subsection~\ref{sec:cutdistance}).
+\begin{proof} Let $v_1,v_2,\dots,v_n$ denote the vertices of $G$ and $I_1,I_2,\dots,I_n$ be the corresponding subintervals of $[0,1]$ (see the definition of $W_G$ in Section~\ref{sec:cutdistance}).
 The argument is similar to the one in the proof of Theorem~\ref{teo:blowup}.
-We begin by showing the inequalities about rectilinear crossing densities.
+We begin by showing the inequalities for rectilinear crossing densities.

-Given any $f\in\mathcal{F}$, we get a drawing $\mathcal{D}_f$ of $G$ as follows: For every $v_i$, choose uniformly at random an element $x_i$ from $I_i$; the point $f(x_i)$ will represent $v_i$.
+Given any $f\in\mathcal{F}$, we obtain a drawing $\mathcal{D}_f$ of $G$ as follows: For every $v_i$, choose uniformly at random an element $x_i$ from $I_i$; the point $f(x_i)$ will represent $v_i$.
 Draw every edge of $G$ as a segment joining its endpoints and, if necessary, perturb the vertices slightly so that no three of them lie on a line and no three edges have a common interior point.
-Note that the vertex perturbation step can be carried out without increasing the crossing number.
-A straightforward computation shows that Since this holds for every $f\in\mathcal{F}$, we get that $\overline{\mathop{\mathrm{cd}}}(G)\leq\overline{\mathop{\mathrm{cd}}}(W_G)$.
+Note that the vertex perturbation step can be carried out without creating new crossings.
+A straightforward computation shows that Since this holds for any $f\in\mathcal{F}$, we get that $\overline{\mathop{\mathrm{cd}}}(G)\leq\overline{\mathop{\mathrm{cd}}}(W_G)$.